georgeweigt/quantum-gates/README.md

 ![simple-circuit](https://github.com/user-attachments/assets/5ba71f35-ba8d-4fb9-9a56-d5a9d0937bed)

-This is the circuit is C.
+This is the circuit in C.

 ```
 #define NUMQBITS 3